Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted to test the player's knowledge and ability to discern relevant information.
+A well-crafted set of clues.
+The informed clues are very strong, the misinformed are suitably vague, and the fake clues effectively point away from the correct answer.

 ---